Tuesday, December 3, 2024

 P.K Ghatak, MD

-This name Subacute Combined Degeneration of the Spinal Cord simply indicates how fast a disease develop and where the pathological changes happen in the spinal cord.
+This name Subacute Combined Degeneration of the Spinal Cord simply indicates how fast a disease develops and where the pathological changes happen in the spinal cord.
 The name does not give any hint of a cause or symptom it produces.

 Subacute Combined Degeneration of the Spinal Cord (SCD of the SC) is a slowly developing disease due to degeneration of the myelin of the spinal cord.
 The spinal cord, like a cable line, containing several bundles, each bundle carries electrical signals either to or from the brain.
 Each bundle carries a separate set of information.
 A cross-section of the spinal cord at the neck level is shown here.